Call of Juarez: Bound in Blood: Gameplay

-Aside from using the bow, there are three types of slow-motion attack in the game, called "Concentration modes".
-Ray and Thomas's concentrations modes are charged by killing enemies, with headshots charging their meters faster than body shots.
+Aside from using the bow, there are three types of slow-motion attacks in the game, called "Concentration modes".
+Ray and Thomas's concentration modes are charged by killing enemies, with headshots charging their meters faster than body shots.
 Once the player has filled their concentration meter, they have sixty seconds in which to activate it, or it empties by half, and must be recharged.
 In Ray's mode, once slow motion begins, Ray is free to rotate 360 degrees from a fixed position.
 If the crosshairs pass over an enemy, that enemy will be "tagged".
 Ray can tag up to the maximum number of bullets in his guns (usually twelve, although some guns carry more than six shots).
 This means up to twelve enemies can be tagged (or less than twelve enemies can be tagged multiple times), but the amount of time the player has to do so is limited.
 Once the time is up, Ray automatically fires at all tagged enemies with near-perfect accuracy.
 In Thomas's concentration mode, the player does not need to manually aim.
 Instead, the crosshairs automatically move from visible enemy to visible enemy, pausing on each one momentarily.
 As the crosshairs move, the player must hold down the fire button, and when the crosshairs pause, the player must pull back on the analog stick or mouse to fire at the target (mimicking the action of real-life fanning).
 The third type of concentration mode is dual concentration, which happens automatically at certain points of the game, always at doorways.
 Ray and Thomas simultaneously burst into the room, and the game goes into slow motion, with two targeting reticles appearing on either side of the screen, each moving towards the centre.
 The player cannot control the movement of either reticle, nor can they move the character during concentration mode, but they can control the positioning of the screen, allowing them to manoeuvre their vision to shoot when the reticles pass over an enemy.
 They can also shoot independently from either their left or right gun, or both simultaneously.

 The game also features numerous duels.
 In these shootouts, the game switches to third-person and the character and enemy slowly circle one another, with the player needing to keep the character's hand as close to his gun as possible.
 However, they cannot touch their gun, as if they do, their hand is automatically moved away.
 At the same time, the player needs to keep the opponent lined up in the centre of the screen.
 When the time comes to draw, a bell rings, and the player has a very brief window in which to draw, aim, and fire.